 The pay ratio stated above is a reasonable estimate calculated in a manner consistent with SEC rules based on our internal records.
 The SEC's rules for identifying the median compensated employee and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
-As a result, the pay ratio stated above.
+As a result, the pay ratios reported by other companies may not be comparable to our pay ratio stated above.